 Software

-LBNL’s cybersecurity R&D team has produced a variety of software tools and libraries that are publicly available for use.
+LBNL’s cybersecurity and privacy research team has produced a variety of software tools and libraries that are publicly available for use.
 A partial listing of selected software is below:

 • LBNL Physics-Based Intrusion Detection Zeek/Bro Modules.